sylodev/documentation/scripts/tags/user.md

 ## `{user.joinedAt;member}`

-Returns the number milliseconds between the UNIX epoch and the join date of a user.
+Returns a [timestamp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#description) for the join date of a user that can be used with [{time}](https://documentation.atlas.bot/en/scripts/tags/global#time-formattime).

 ## `{user.createdAt;user}`

-Returns the number milliseconds between the UNIX epoch and the creation date of a user's Discord account.
+Returns a [timestamp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#description) for the creation date of a user's Discord account that can be used with [{time}](https://documentation.atlas.bot/en/scripts/tags/global#time-formattime).

 ## `{user.edit nick mute deaf channel;member}`